cibere/Flow.Launcher.Plugin.rtfm/docs/settings.rst

 Adding a manual/doc
 -------------------
 To add a manual or doc, find the ``Add Manual`` section and input a keyword and location.
 The location can be a full url (ex: ``https://rtfm.cibere.dev/latest``), url without scheme (ex: ``rtfm.cibere.dev/latest``), or a path (ex: ``C:\Users\cibere\rtfm\docs\_build\html``).
-When you press ``Add``, the plugin will attempt to match the URL against the current set of presets (see :doc:`presets` for more info), then it will try to guess which format the manual/doc conforms to.
+When you press ``Add``, the plugin will try to guess which format the manual/doc conforms to.
 If either a preset or type that is supported is found, the doc/manual will be added to the list of docs/manuals on the website.
 If the manual/doc can't be indexed, you will receive an error.

 ..
 WARNING::